Monarchy of Papua New Guinea: Cultural role

-The national police force of Papua New Guinea is known as "The Royal Papua New Guinea Constabulary".

 The Crown and Honours

 Within the Commonwealth realms, the monarch is deemed the fount of honour.
 Similarly, the monarch, as sovereign of Papua New Guinea, confers awards and honours in Papua New Guinea in his name.
 Most of them are often awarded on the advice of "His Majesty's Papua New Guinea Ministers".

 Papua New Guinea's own national honours and awards system, known as "The Orders of Papua New Guinea", was formally established on 23 August 2005 by authority of the Queen of Papua New Guinea, Elizabeth II.
 The monarch is the sovereign and head of the Orders of Papua New Guinea.
 His vice-regal representative, the governor-general, is the chancellor of the Orders of Papua New Guinea and Principal Grand Companion of the Order of Logohu.

 The Crown and the Defence Force

 The Crown sits at the pinnacle of the Papua New Guinea Defence Force.
 It is reflected in Papua New Guinea's maritime vessels, which bear the prefix HMPNGS, i.e., His Majesty's Papua New Guinea Ship.
 St Edward's Crown appears on Papua New Guinea's Defence Force rank insignia, which illustrates the monarchy as the locus of authority.

+Members of the Defence Force have often participated and represented Papua New Guinea at various royal events, including the Platinum Jubilee of Queen Elizabeth II, and the coronation of King Charles III.

 Members of the royal family also act as colonels-in-chief of various regiments, reflecting the Crown's relationship with the Defence Force through participation in military ceremonies both at home and abroad.
-Charles III is the Colonel-in-Chief of Papua New Guinea's Royal Pacific Islands Regiment.
+Charles III is the Colonel-in-Chief of Papua New Guinea's Royal Pacific Islands Regiment (which was granted the prefix "Royal" by Queen Elizabeth II in 1984).
 In 2012, Charles, dressed in the forest green uniform of the regiment, presented troops with new colours at the Sir John Guise Stadium in Port Moresby.

+In September 2025, Prince Edward, Duke of Edinburgh, on behalf of King Charles III, presented new Colours to the 1st Battalion Royal Pacific Islands Regiment, replacing the previous colours dating from Queen Elizabeth II’s reign.
+Commanding Officer Lieutenant Colonel Ezron Dekaetavara said the King's Colour was a "symbol of history, duty and unbroken service to the Crown".